extratone/bilge/annotation/highlights.md

 >
 > Specifies the pathname to the file that contains patterns to describe paths that are not meant to be tracked, in addition to `.gitignore` (per-directory) and `.git/info/exclude`.
 Defaults to `$XDG_CONFIG_HOME/git/ignore`.
 If `$XDG_CONFIG_HOME` is either not set or empty, `$HOME/.config/git/ignore` is used instead.
 See [gitignore\[5\]](/docs/gitignore).

+> core.excludesFile
+>
+> Specifies the pathname to the file that contains patterns to describe paths that are not meant to be tracked, in addition to `.gitignore` (per-directory) and `.git/info/exclude`.
+Defaults to `$XDG_CONFIG_HOME/git/ignore`.
+If `$XDG_CONFIG_HOME` is either not set or empty, `$HOME/.config/git/ignore` is used instead.
+See [gitignore\[5\]](/docs/gitignore).

 # [The Verge turns 10: editor-in-chief Nilay Patel writes about the future - The Verge](https://www.theverge.com/22750900/verge-10-anniversary-nilay-patel-restrospective-future)

+> You might spend entire days with headphones in your ears, awash in sound, but until the invention of the phonograph in 1877, _no one in the world had ever listened to music alone_ because listening to music required at least one other person to play an instrument for you_._

 > You might spend entire days with headphones in your ears, awash in sound, but until the invention of the phonograph in 1877, _no one in the world had ever listened to music alone_ because listening to music required at least one other person to play an instrument for you_._